frontpage.

 I like to spend a lot of time at the World Happiness Report because it gives me a better sense of economic well-being.
 You can't just look at GDP, you need a sense of which countries are burning human capital to fuel GDP and generate billionaires.
 That's a very common short-term tactic, so the WHR gives you a better sense of long-term political stability.
 Unhappy populations tend to vote for strongmen.

-It's basically impossible to get to Finland-levels without bringing everyone along, not just internally like getting rid of 996, but also including neighbors like Taiwan/Ukraine cause corruption tends to leak back in.
-Imagine if Bush had spent the Iraq war trillions on high speed rail instead.
-Or free college education.
-Or housing.
+It's basically impossible to get to Finland-levels without bringing everyone along.
+Not just internally like getting rid of 996, but also including neighbors like Taiwan/Ukraine cause corruption tends to leak back in.
+Imagine if Bush had spent the Iraq war trillions on high speed rail/free college/ housing.
+Instead we got ICE.

 I mean, they've been doing far worse than what they're doing to Europe now to Asian, South American and African countries for at least 70 years.